Safe Dating Advice

 Stay on the Platform

 Keep conversations on the Hinge platform while you’re getting to know someone.
-Users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.
+Because exchanges on Hinge are subject to our Safe Message Filters (learn more here), users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.

 Be Wary of Long Distance and Overseas Relationships